 Event and Program Details

 The public is welcome and there is no cost to attend.
-Light refreshments will be served.
-A modest donation in the amount of $ 7.00 is suggested to offset a portion of the cost of the event.
+Small donations will be accepted to defray the cost of this event.

 Thank you for your support and please pose any questions to Leight Murray at Lmurray5154@gmail.com or 740 706 2575.